Port Access Control

 Introduction

-Port access control is used to stop unauthorised hosts to access the network.
+Port access control is used to stop unauthorised hosts from accessing the network.
 Authentication is required to gain access.

 Port access provides two authentication mechanisms for hosts that wish to access a network.
 These two are: